FAQ for Parents

 Does your facility use physical and/or chemical restraints?

 No to chemical restraints.
-All staff are trained in the CPI model to provide guide alongs or physical holds if a student is demonstrating unsafe behavior to self or others.
+All staff are trained in the CPI model to provide guide alongs or physical holds if a student is in imminent danger to self self or others.
 Physical intervention is the exception.
 If a student requires consistent physical interventions, then that may be an indication TLC may not be the appropriate program.
 We are not set up to provide ongoing physical interventions.

 If you use physical restraints, do you adhere to CPI or other safe restraints?